SKaplanOfficial/Raycast-PromptLab/README.md

 ## Installation

+PromptLab is now available on the Raycast extensions store!
+[Download it now](https://www.raycast.com/HelloImSteven/promptlab).

-This extension is not yet published to the Raycast store.
-In the meantime, you can install the extension manually from this repository.
+Alternatively, you can install the extension manually from this repository by following the instructions below.

 ### Manual Installation
 ```bash